John Hansen Artist Materials and Technique

 1. Candles and Rose - Grounds

-The start of my paint application process begins with the support, and the grounds.
-I demand very specific properties to this preparation and its outcome.
-Starting usually with a wood panel I seal it with a few layers of GAG100, an acrylic polymer emulsion.
-Then a number of thin layers of white oil or acrylic grounds.
-These primer layers are applied and smoothed to a uniform finish.
-After this, lead white paint is applied.
-The final lead layers are tinted with colours based on the subject.
-The tonal value is also considered, and generally it will not be any darker than the intended middle values of the final painting.
+My paint application process begins with meticulous preparation of the support and ground.
+I have exacting standards for this stage.
+Typically starting with a wood panel, I seal it with several layers of GAG100, an acrylic polymer emulsion.
+This is followed by the application of multiple thin layers of white oil or acrylic ground.
+These primer layers are carefully applied and smoothed to achieve a uniform finish.
+Subsequently, lead white paint is applied.
+The final lead layers are subtly tinted with colours that harmonize with the subject matter.
+Careful consideration is given to tonal values, ensuring they generally do not exceed the intended middle values of the finished painting.

 Painting stage oil sketch in